eminadzaferovic/Formula1/README.md

 # Formula1

 Single-page application that displays Formula1 races and corresponding winners based on the selected season (2000 - 2007).
-Highlighted rows show races of the world champion in the given season.
+Highlighted rows indicate races of the world champion in the given season.

 ## Built With